Sustainable transportation fuels

 Using microbial fermentation and other biomanufacturing processes to convert plant waste into liquid fuels for transportation and aviation.

-Carbon negative biorefineries
+Carbon waste biorefineries

 Techno-economic analysis